Visualising Southern African Late Iron Age Settlements In The Digital Age

 Cover of Visualising of Visualising Southern African Late Iron Age Settlements In The Digital Age.

-VISUALISING SOUTHERN AFRICAN LATE IRON AGE SETTLEMENTS IN THE DIGITAL Studies the visualisation of Southern African Late Iron Age Settlements (LIAS) (c.
-900–1800) across the late nineteenth, twentieth, and early twenty-first centuries (1871–2020), as found in a survey of the cultural production, circulation, reproduction, and theorisation of illustrations accompanying archaeological, anthropological, and historical Southern African LIAS research.
-A valuable contribution of LIAS research is its continuous demonstration of a pre-colonial hub of cosmopolitanisms on a scale never imagined in colonial histories of 'indigenous' communities – thought of as the ultimate 'other' of global modernity.
+A valuable contribution of LIAS research is its continuous demonstration of a pre-colonial hub of cosmopolitanisms on a scale never imagined in colonial histories of 'indigenous' communities, thought of as the ultimate 'other' of global modernity.

 Sikho Siyotula-Siegemund